Data Compliance & Governance

 by Andrew Williams

-It’s been just over a year since the SEC’s cybersecurity disclosure rules began changing how public companies approach cyber risk and transparency.
+The SEC’s cybersecurity disclosure rules have changed how public companies approach cyber risk and transparency.
 These rules require companies to report significant cybersecurity incidents within four business days and to include an annual account of their risk management and board oversight processes in Form 10-K filings.
 While intended to improve transparency, these changes have proved challenging for businesses unprepared for the swift pace and extensive scope of compliance.

 The SEC’s requirements compel organizations to treat cybersecurity as a critical business priority.
 Over the past year, gaps in readiness have become evident across industries.
 Yet, these challenges have also offered valuable lessons and clear strategies to help companies align with regulatory expectations while strengthening their resilience.